freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-170-find-the-largest-0-to-9-pandigital-that-can-be-formed-by-concatenating-products/index.md

 ---
-title: Problem 170: Find the largest 0 to 9 pandigital that can be formed by concatenating products
+title: Find the largest 0 to 9 pandigital that can be formed by concatenating products
 ---
 ## Problem 170: Find the largest 0 to 9 pandigital that can be formed by concatenating products